 Approved by VetNet members on October 13, 2010

-By September 2010, VetNet was gaining attention on campus and the attendance at weekly meetings began to increase.
+By September 2010, the club was gaining attention on campus and the attendance at weekly meetings began to increase.
 It was at that time it was necessary to organize more formally.
-The student members that attended the weekly meeting officially identified themselves as the GCC Student Veterans Network Organization and adopted the VetNet catch name.
-The meeting members developed and approved a Mission Statement for VetNet on October 13, 2010.
-In October, VetNet held its first election for student officers to uphold the Mission Statement and lead the group to where it is today.
+The student members that attended the weekly meeting officially identified themselves as the GCC Student Veterans Network Organization and adopted the VetNet nickname.
+The meeting members developed and approved a Mission Statement on October 13, 2010.
+In October, the club held its first election for student officers to uphold the Mission Statement and lead the group to where it is today.

-In September 2011, VetNet was invited by GCC Student Life to become an officially recognized student club on campus.
-As of December 2011, the VetNet Student Club has an active membership that has grown to over 30 students and allies and counting as we welcome new students this semester.
+In September 2011, the club was invited by GCC Student Life to become an officially recognized student club on campus.

-Anyone interested in more information or becoming a member of the GCC VetNet student club is encouraged to stop by the VETS Center, N215, which is conveniently located down the hall from the Student Life Office.
+Anyone interested in more information or becoming a member of the club is encouraged to stop by the Veterans’ Center, N215.